akleszcz/web-dev-fun/section_6_same_origin_policy/notes/same_origin_policy.md

 and the data from http://localhost:8081/pandas.json is not logged to the console.
 However, if we navigate to http://localhost:8081/pandas.json directly in a new browser tab, the browser will send a GET request that will be responded with a status code of `200 OK` (you can check it in the *Network* tab in dev tools) and our JSON file with pandas data will be displayed.
 The data would also be successfully returned if we sent a request with a tool like `curl` or Postman, instead of a browser.

-Moreover, if we go back to http://localhost:8080/ and once again observe the *Network* tab while clicking the second button, we can see that the request is actually sent to the server, which responds with a status code 200.
+Moreover, if we once again run the server from `origin2` without the `cors` option, go back to http://localhost:8080/ and observe the *Network* tab while clicking the second button, we can see that the request is actually sent to the server, which responds with a status code 200.
 The response is just prevented from being read on client side.
 Why is that?

 The same-origin policy is a mechanism specific to browsers, and that's because browsers do something that tools like `curl` or Postman don't: they send cookies tied to a specific domain with all requests to that domain, regardless of where these requests come from.